 Monitoring a Non-Vital Tooth

 If your dentist determines that you have a non-vital tooth, it is not always a dental emergency.
-The dentist will want to monitor the tooth going forward to ensure it does not develop an infection, since it will face a higher chance of these severe issues.
+The dentist will want to monitor the tooth going forward to ensure it doesn’t develop an infection, since it will face a higher chance of these severe issues.

-The dentist cannot bring the dead tooth back to life, but they can help patients with some of the symptoms.
-For instance, they can pursue cosmetic dental solutions to address discoloration in the tooth.
+The dentist can’t bring the dead tooth back to life, but they can help patients with some of the symptoms.
+They can offer cosmetic solutions to address discoloration in the tooth.
+They can also offer dental implants to replace the dead tooth.

 A dentist will need to perform urgent treatment if the tooth has an infection.
 They will perform root canal therapy and cover the tooth with a dental crown to preserve the tooth’s health.